+Additional interpretation of impacts

 Previous research for Tampa Bay has identified water quality conditions that are likely to promote seagrass growth (Greening et al., 2014, and references therein; Greening and Janicki, 2006).
-The results observed in 2021 suggested water quality conditions were not supportive of seagrass growth, although changes were not observed and the conditions likely did not persist long enough to impact seagrasses.
+Water quality results in 2021 suggested that conditions may have been light-limiting for seagrass growth (e.g., high chl-a concentrations, low Secchi observations), although the conditions likely did not persist long enough to impact seagrasses.
 The long-term effects of the Piney Point discharge on the seagrass community remains uncertain.
 From 2018 to 2020, seagrass coverage declined by 16% in Tampa Bay, with similar losses observed in Sarasota Bay (18%), Lemon Bay (12%), and Charlotte Harbor (23%) to the south (Southwest Florida Water Management District, unpublished results).
 These broader trends suggest regional drivers are affecting seagrass communities (e.g., variation in precipitation, Tomasko et al., 2020), yet local issues specific to individual bays also pose challenges to managing water quality and subtidal habitats.
 Recent seagrass losses in Sarasota Bay may be linked to decreased light availability from a persistent K. brevis bloom in 2018.
 Although the 2021 red tide in Tampa Bay was short-lived, potential long-term effects on seagrasses remain a concern (e.g., alteration of sediment geochemistry, Eldridge et al., 2004).
 Ecosystem shifts from seagrass to macroalgae dominated communities are also a concern, both in 2021 and as observed at some locations in recent years from annual transect monitoring results for Tampa Bay.
 In particular, increasing abundance in recent years of the green algae Caulerpa sp. has been observed at long-term transects that were previously dominated by seagrass.
 These changes may be indicative of broader ecosystem shifts concurrent with alteration of nutrient loads or system resilience at the expense of seagrass communities (Lloret et al., 2005; Stafford and Bell, 2006).
 Acute stressors from short-term events, such as unanticipated releases from Piney Point, create additional and often preventable challenges to managing seagrass health.